bgromov/wiki-mathjax/README.md

 **v.0.0.4:**

- - Fix: extension now works on secured (https) version of Wikipedia
+ - Fix the fix: extension now works on secured (https) version of Wikipedia.

 **v.0.0.3:**

- - Fix: extension now works on secured (https) version of Wikipedia
+ - Fix: extension now works on secured (https) version of Wikipedia.

 **v.0.0.2:**

  - Now supports some non-standart LaTeX commands specific to Wikipedia markup language.

- - Inline equations are scaled down to 100% (previously were same as display equations, i.e. 125%)
+ - Inline equations are scaled down to 100% (previously were same as display equations, i.e. 125%).

 ### KNOWN ISSUES: